Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Our Top Choice
+Quick Pick: Our Top Choice

-If you’re ready to book a tour right now, Lima’s Ultimate Peruvian Food Tour is our top pick!
-We found the nine stops on this tour to be a great mix of delicious food along with some history of the city.
-It’s a walking tour, so it feels like you really get to know Lima while also enjoying tasty treats like fresh fruit, chocolate, ceviche, and lomo saltado (a dish with marinated sirloin and grilled veggies over French fries and rice – so like Peruvian poutine!).
+It’s a walking tour, so it feels like you really get to know Lima while also enjoying tasty treats like fresh fruit, chocolate, and Lomo Saltado (a dish with marinated sirloin and grilled veggies over French fries and rice – kind of like Peruvian poutine!).
+Plus, you’ll get to try out making your own ceviche and Pisco Sour!

-2. What are the best food tours in Lima?
+What are the best food tours in Lima?

-1. Nighttime Gourmet Food Tour
+1. Evening Gourmet Food Tour

 Chicken dish you get to try on the gourmet food tour